vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/developers/dmb-joining-ppu.md

 (ppu-training-and-preparation)=
 ## Training and preparation

-In terms of the Ubuntu {ref}`uploaders journey`, Per-Package Uploaders are considered somewhere between an {ref}`upload-path-intermediate`- and {ref}`upload-path-advanced`-level Developer, and they may need to go further into the Advanced path depending on the complexity of the package they wish to help maintain.
+In terms of the Ubuntu {ref}`uploaders-journey`, Per-Package Uploaders are considered somewhere between an {ref}`upload-path-intermediate`- and {ref}`upload-path-advanced`-level Developer, and they may need to go further into the Advanced path depending on the complexity of the package they wish to help maintain.

 ```{include} /who-makes-ubuntu/developers/diagrams/intermediate.txt
 ```